 Half-cut solar panels are one of the latest manufacturing innovations to improve solar panel efficiency.

-A half-cut solar panel is the same size as a standard solar panel, but it uses solar cells that have been sawn in half and then electrically wired together in a way that allows the panel to be more efficient, especially in the shade.
-This means that, while a standard panel might have 60 cells, a half-cut panel will have 120 cells instead.
-Similarly, a conventional commercial-sized panel may have 72 cells, while a half-cut commercial panel would have 144.
+A half-cut solar panel is the same size as a standard panel, but the solar cells have been sawn in half then wired together in a way that allows the panel to be more efficient, especially in the shade.

 It might seem weird that such a seemingly simple thing would make a better solar panel, but there are two ways that half-cut cells improve panel efficiency.
 This article will explain how half-cut cells work, but first let’s talk about conventional solar panels.